eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/usage.md

 ```

+You can also find all available commands, and a detailled documentation of their usage on [our github repository](https://github.com/eclipse-iofog/iofogctl/blob/v1.3.0/docs/md/iofogctl.md)

 ## Work with Namespaces

 All actions performed with `iofogctl` are scoped to a single namespace.
 The default namespace ('default') is used if the user does not specify a namespace explicitly in the command.
 Note that namespaces in `iofogctl` map to a Kubernetes namespace when deploying to a Kubernetes cluster.